There are a few decisions I’ve made in my business life that have had a huge impact on my growth as an entrepreneur:

 - Start small: Napoleon Hill, the originator of the mastermind idea, classified a mastermind as “two or more people coming together in harmony to solve problems.”
 Two or more!
 Meaning that two is enough.
 If you only know one other person who fits the bill, start there.
 When it’s the right person, you’ll be amazed by how much progress you can make.

 - Find like-minded community: If you don’t know many people who also run a business, see if you can meet them!
 I met many of my business besties at Tuesdays Together, a global meetup with local chapters.
-Or you could try a coworking space that hosts events in your city, like Make Lemonade here in Toronto!
+Or you could try a coworking space that hosts events in your city, attending a MeetUp or going to your local Creative Mornings.

 - Go online: If you’re not meeting cool business owners where you live, don’t be afraid to take it virtual.
 Many successful masterminds are run over the internet.
-Reach out to those online business friends you’re inspired by, get a Zoom account, and have at it!
-All the same rules apply.
+If you’re looking for a great group of people, come check out The Profoundery, my business community for creative, values-based entrepreneurs!

 - Keep it focused: Although you can have masterminds of all kinds (personal, relationship, parenting, etc.), make sure you’re clear on the purpose of the mastermind you’re starting.
 If it’s a business mastermind, it’s okay to require that all the members be focused on their businesses!
 Having that clarity means your sessions will be more powerful and helpful for everyone.